fredmelka/breakoutmayhem/readme.md

 Mobile controllers:

-- Swipe paddles with your fingers!
+- Just use your fingers to swipe the paddles!

 ## Game Settings

-Most game settings can be modified through a singleton object: game speed, ball controls, number of lives, ball strength, brick sizes, etc.
+Most game settings can be modified through a singleton object, e.g. ball speed, paddle ball control, number of lives, brick sizes..

-Developers can also create their own gamemaps via a '.xls' file attached to the github repository: layout, bricks, walls, brick sizes, etc.
+Developers can also create easily their own map via a .xls file attached in the github repository: layout, bricks, walls..

 ## Tools used in the project